 Marriage.
-A bride price is payable by the bridegroom to the bride's father.
-I was told that if the wife ran away or otherwise misbehaved herself the husband could claim back part of the bride price, but the information was not specific. \ In the event of a divorce the husband is responsible for the maintenance of his former wife at any rate during her pregnancy and frequently longer.
-It is difficult to obtain reliable figures concerning the amount of bride price paid.
-Hay quotes the figure of £500 for a wealthy Agha.
-There is a natural tendency to exaggerate the figures both as flattery for the lady and to create an air of affluence about the informant.
-When I pointed out that in the case of the marriage of ortho-cousins living as close neighbours in the same village the payment of bride price, whatever its amount, could be little more than a nominal transaction, this was admitted; nevertheless, it was argued, every girl's self
+A bride price is payable by the bridegroom to the I was told that if the wife ran away or otherwise bride's father. misbehaved herself the husband could claim back part of the bride price, but the information was not specific. \ In the event of a divorce the husband is responsible for the maintenance of his former wife at any rate during her pregnancy and frequently longer. difficult to obtain reliable figures concerning the amount of bride Hay quotes the figure of £500 for a wealthy Agha. price paid. is a natural tendency to exaggerate the figures both as flattery for the lady and to create an air of affluence about the informant.
+I pointed out that in the case of the marriage of ortho-cousins living as close neighbours in the same village the payment of bride price, whatever its amount, could be little more than a nominal transaction, this was admitted; nevertheless, it was argued, every girl's self